Skip to main content

 Critical Flag 4: Wire Transfer or Western Union Only

-Remember that every legit casino gives you variety in terms of payment methods, so you’ll see Interac, cards (Visa, Mastercard), crypto, and e-wallets.
+Remember that every legitimate casino offers a variety of payment methods, including Interac, cards (Visa, Mastercard), crypto, and e-wallets.
 If a casino is a fraudulent one, it will demand wire transfers, but these are irreversible; you cannot trace them, and they’re cross-border.

-Real Example: Our expert, Adela Mariuta, saw Premium Vegas Casino in 2023, which mentions wire transfer only, and they said that everything will be secured.
-After 6 weeks, during which they accepted deposits and zero withdrawals, they disappeared with C$290,000.
+Real Example: Our expert, Adela Mariuta, reviewed Premium Vegas Casino in 2023; it only mentions wire transfers and states that everything would be secure.
+After 6 weeks, during which they accepted deposits but made no withdrawals, they disappeared with C$290,000.

-30-Second Check: Go to the banking section of the casino and see how many payment methods are available to choose from.
+30-Second Check: Go to the banking section of the casino and review the number of available payment methods.

 Action: If you see wire as the primary method, or if Western Union is mentioned, avoid that casino immediately.